 One for fans of the Tetris genre.
 Not for me, I'm sorry to say!

-A couple of years ago, I asked Mike (of The New Retro Show) to play some Atari ST games.
-An alternative selection that I knew would push this bloke to his limits - it was especially fun watching him endure Fire And Brimstone!!
+A couple of years ago, I asked Mike (The New Retro Show) to play Atari ST games.
+An alternative selection that I knew would push this bloke to his limits.
+It was fun watching him endure Fire And Brimstone!!

-I would like to thank Mike for this fun challenge, which I have really enjoyed.
+My thanks to Mike for taking on the challenge.
 Oh, and this video is actually an early screening just for Atari ST gamers and it will not be made public until this Wednesday!!
 One more thing...
 Mike, I've got some cool (and cruel) ideas for a fourth challenge if you're interested?
 Go on, I dare ya!

 Three belters: Winglord (Atari STe), Crapman and one of the latest games released for the ST, Frogger!